-6.4.2.
+5.4.2.
 Shared Credits for Non-Concurrent Degrees

-Students who have previously earned graduate degrees at American University may share up to 6 credits from the completed degree with a subsequent, non-concurrent, graduate degree.
+Students who have previously earned graduate degrees at American University may share up to 9 credits from the completed degree with a subsequent, non-concurrent, graduate degree.
 These shared credits must be approved by a student's Graduate Program Director during his or her first semester of study and be included in the student's Program of Study.
-The academic unit must inform the Office of University of Registrar which credits will be shared during the student's first semester of study.
+Shared credits may be accepted by the approval of the Associate Dean of the American University Academic Rules and Regulations for Graduate Students Page 20 academic unit in the second semester of study.
+Beyond the second semester of study, all transfer credits must be approved by the Dean of Graduate Studies or designee.
+The academic unit must inform the Office of University Registrar which credits will be shared during the student's first semester of study or afterwards pending the aforementioned approval.